blockparty-sh/cpp_slp_graph_search/README.md

     look up all utxos for a specific token by scriptpubkey look up slp utxo
     look up slp token (stats/details + minting baton)

-swig:
-    set up targets to build cslp wrappers for variety of languages